Performance Summary

 Quarterly Highlights

-- Notable detractors for the quarter included our underweight position in the banking sector, Iluka Resources (ILU) and Ramsay Healthcare (RHC).
+- Notable detractors for the quarter included our underweight position in Commonwealth Bank (CBA), and active positions in CSL Limited (CSL).

 Portfolio Insights & Market Observations